Carla-de-Beer/cartoon-photo-classifier/deployment/tensorflow-serving-deployment/README.md

 ```

 ### Run the Docker Container
+There are two options here, either run the docker commands via the command line, or use the Dockerfile provided.

+#### Option 1: Command Line Instructions

-Use docker pull to get the TensorFlow Serving package:
+Use ```docker pull``` to get the TensorFlow Serving package:

 ```
 docker pull tensorflow/serving